ICS2O-Gallo/10c-cpt-timothy-and-nicholas/README.md

   • Player balance will also be shown here on the top right

 ## Currency
-> TBD
+In order to gain currency, the player must try to maneuver their airplane to touch coins that are flying by.
+Be careful though!
+You won't want to touch a star by accident!

 ## Upgrades
 Intended for players who are interested in gaining the highest possible score, upgrades can be purchased with currency collected from playing the game.
+To purchase the **elevator upgrade**, click on the store icon.
+Here, you will be able to purchase the elevator upgrade if you have the specified amount of coins.
+Players are highly encouraged to purchase upgrades in order to increase the skill cap of the game.

-> UPGRADES TBD
+• Upgrades get more expensive and increase the vertical speed of the plane less and less as more upgrades are purchased.
+More information on the calculations can be found at the bottom of this document.

 ## Changing Controls